-The mixed approach of combining qualitative coding with subsequent quantification is widespread, if not the default, in strands of usage-based (corpus-based, variationist, cognitive) linguistics.
-It us usually not referred to as mixed however.
-Where it is named explicitly, "usage feature analysis" has been used, sometimes prepended with "multi-factorial" \parencite[cf.][]{glynn_quantitative_2010}.
-"Behavioral profiles" refers to the same \parencite{gries_corpus-based_2009}.
-The quantitizing, referred here too as "coding", is typically conducted by the researchers themselves (often requiring expert linguistics knowledge).
-When it comes to coding schemes, standard variables from past literature may be applicable and reused, for example grammatical categories \parencite{szmrecsanyi_culturally_2014}, but may also be developed for a specific research question \parencite[cf.][]{glynn_testing_2010}.
-Developing a standardized coding scheme or taxonomy for future research on a given topic can also be the sole aim, as in branches of psychology \parencite[where similar methods are also used;][]{hennessy_developing_2016}.
-Unlike some of the methods mentioned above, a great deal of attention is paid to rigorous statistical procedures in the quantitative modeling step \parencite{wolk_dative_2013,gries_most_2015,winter_statistics_2020}.
+One domain where the approach of combining qualitative coding with subsequent quantification is widespread, if not the default, is usage-based (corpus-based, variationist, cognitive) linguistics, with roots in componential analysis and structural semantics \parencite{goodenough_componential_1956,nida_componential_2015}.
+Often enough it is not referred to as a specific design but has been called "usage feature analysis", \parencite[sometimes prepended with "multi-factorial";][]{glynn_quantitative_2010}, or instead "behavioral profiles" \parencite{gries_corpus-based_2009}.
+The quantitizing, often also called "coding", is typically conducted by the researchers themselves, as it often requires expert linguistics knowledge.
+As for coding schemes, sometimes also called "classification schemes", standard variables like grammatical categories from past literature can be used \parencite{szmrecsanyi_culturally_2014}, but schemes may also be developed for a given research question \parencite[cf.][]{glynn_testing_2010}.
+Developing a standardized coding scheme or taxonomy for future research can also be the sole aim, as in branches of psychology, where similar methods are used \parencite[][]{hennessy_developing_2016}.
+Unlike some of the disciplines mentioned above, a great deal of attention is paid to rigorous statistical procedures in the quantitative modeling step \parencite{wolk_dative_2013,gries_most_2015,winter_statistics_2020}.